pnp/script-samples/scripts/create-documentset-with-pnppowershell/README.md

 - Open Visual Studio Code
 - Create a new file
 - Write a script as below,
-- Change the variables to target to your enviorment, site, document library, document path, max count
+- Change the variables to target to your environment, site, document library, metadata
 - Run the script.

 ## Screenshot of Output